scylladb/scylladb/docs/cql/dml/select.rst

 The ``BYPASS CACHE`` clause on SELECT statements informs the database that the data being read is unlikely to be read again in the near future, and also was unlikely to have been read in the near past; therefore, no attempt should be made to read it from the cache or to populate the cache with the data.
 This is mostly useful for range scans; these typically process large amounts of data with no temporal locality and do not benefit from the cache.
 The clause is placed immediately after the optional ALLOW FILTERING clause.

-``BYPASS CACHE`` is a Scylla CQL extension and not part of Apache Cassandra CQL.
+``BYPASS CACHE`` is a ScyllaDB CQL extension and not part of Apache Cassandra CQL.

 For example::